This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Some ovens come with a proofing option on them.
 Use it.

-- Dry active can be stored at room temperature for one year from the date it was produced.
-After that time, dry active keep only six months refrigerated or three months in the freezer.
+- Dry active yeast can be stored at room temperature for one year from its production date.
+After that, dry active yeast should be refrigerated for 6 months or 3 months in the freezer.

-- If you do not own a stand mixer, make the dough with a large spoon.
-Once the dough is too difficult to stir, add to the light flour surface and knead for 8-10 minutes, until the dough is smooth, form into a ball.
+- Make the dough with a large spoon if you do not own a stand mixer.
+Once the dough is too difficult to stir, add to the light flour surface and knead for 8-10 minutes until the dough is smooth and forms into a ball.
 If the dough's too sticky, flour your hands as you knead the dough.

 - Use your dough 24 hours after it's been refrigerated.